lcyvin/warped-world-rpg/src/playing_the_game/ending_a_session.md

 natural breakpoint between narrative "chapters".
-It is wise avoid ending a session in the midst of a scene or a battle, as trying to pick play back up a week, two weeks, or whatever your group's schedule may be in the midst of a complex situation with multiple "moving parts" is rather jarring and complex.
+It is wise avoid ending a session in the midst of a scene or a battle, as trying to pick play back up a week, two weeks, or whatever your group's schedule may be in the midst of a complex situation with multiple "moving parts" is rather jarring and unweildy.
 Seek to end sessions at what might in a written narrative constitute the end of a chapter.

 Once a session ends, active gameplay is halted and character actions are no longer able to